Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/region.md

 The following global constants contain regions:

-- `EVERYWHERE` is the region containing all of space
+- `REGION_ALL` is the region containing all of space
-- `NOWHERE` is the region containing none of space
+- `REGION_NONE` is the region containing none of space

 ## Constructors